 Update your operating system and software

-Many internet service providers offer their own additional levels of web protection.
-Check first to find out what yours offers, then you may want to opt into additional layers of security.
+Many internet service providers (ISPs) offer additional levels of web protection.
+Check first to find out what yours offers, and then, you may want to opt into additional layers of security.

 Xfinity xFi Advanced Security offers security measures for all your devices, from computers and phones to security cameras and smart thermostats.
-It is available at no extra cost for Xfinity Internet subscribers who also rent a compatible xFi gateway device. xFi can help you avoid risky sites, blocks remote access to your smart devices from risky sources, monitors devices in real-time and alerts you when your devices are behaving in unusual ways.
+It is available at no extra cost for Xfinity Internet subscribers who also rent a compatible xFi gateway device. xFi can help you avoid risky sites, block remote access to your smart devices from risky sources, monitor devices in real-time and alert you when your devices are behaving in unusual ways.

 Verizon Internet Security Suite offers a robust array of services, from McAfee Active Protection (against malicious threats), real-time protection against virus attacks, secure firewall protection and even parental controls — for all devices using Verizon’s service.